-RIP prints information to the screen as it runs, and then after it has completed execution, there will be a new file in your present working directory, sfcfields.cgm.
+RIP prints information to the screen as it runs, and then after it has completed execution, there will be a new file in your present working directory, sfcfields.TYPE.
 This is a metacode file containing the plots you requested.
+If ncarg_type was set to 'x11', plots will be displayed on the screen as they are being created.